What is ETL?

 Data Mesh

-Data Mesh architecture is a decentralized data management approach that organizes data across individual business domains.
+Data Mesh architecture is a decentralized Data Management approach that organizes data across individual business domains.

 Mehr erfahren